sosedoff/docker-gateway/README.md

 automatically.
 Gateway project is very similar to [nginx-proxy](https://github.com/jwilder/nginx-proxy) but implemented in Go and does not require any dependencies.

+IMPORTANT: Please keep in mind that this project is only intended to be used for development purposes adn experiments with Docker containers.

 ## Install

 From source: